BU-ISCIII/BU-ISCIII/docs/Delivery-methods.md

 #### Steps for delivering a service

-Use bu-isciii tools delivery module.
+Use buisciii tools delivery module.
 If the researcher does not have a user and folder configured in the sftp you will need to follow the [this manual](./SFTP-management.md).